-- E. The City will develop and implement an educational effort/program to encourage the rehabilitation of historic properties located along the transit route.
+E. The City will develop and implement an educational effort/program to encourage the rehabilitation of historic properties located along the transit route.
 This effort will include printed and electronic information about proper rehabilitation practices; benefits of historic designation; financial incentives available for eligible properties; and existing resources for assistance in pursuing these options.
 The City will hold two meetings and/or public workshops with owners of historic properties to disperse this information.
-The City will invite all owners of eligible or listed properties located within the APE and also within a 2,000 foot radius of station locations to the two meetings/workshops and will also announce the meetings/workshops to the public on the Project website.
-The meeting/workshops will be completed before revenue service begins.
-At the conclusion of the effort, the City will submit a summary report to the signatories, invited signatories, and consulting parties. - F. Based on the content developed in Stipulation VII.A, the City will develop an educational field guide of the historic properties (including historic districts) along the transit route.
-The City will make the field guide available to the public in both print and electronic formats. - G. Signatories and consulting parties will be invited to participate in a kick-off meeting to develop a work plan, content for deliverables, and schedule for all products required within Stipulation VII.
+The City will invite all owners of eligible or listed properties located within the APE and also within a 2,000-foot radius of station locations to the two meetings/workshops and will also announce the meetings/workshops will be completed before revenue service begins.
+At the conclusion of the effort, the City will submit a summary report to the consulting parties.

+F. Based on the content developed in Stipulation VII.A, the City will develop an educational field guide of the historic properties (including historic districts) along the transit route.
+The City will make the field guide available to the public in both print and electronic formats.

+G. Consulting parties will be invited to participate in a kick-off meeting to develop a work plan, content for deliverables, and schedule for all products required within Stipulation VII.
 The City will circulate a draft of the work plan, preliminary content outline, and schedule to consulting parties following the kick-off meeting.
-The City will consider all comments received within 30 days while preparing the final work plan and schedule in consultation with the SHPD. - H. The City will submit drafts of all work products required in Stipulation VII to the consulting parties for review and comment.
-The consulting parties will provide comments on the content, design, and other relevant product components within 30 days of receipt of draft materials.
+The City will consider all comments received within thirty (30) days while preparing the final work plan and schedule in consultation with the SHPD.

+H. The City will submit drafts of all work products required in Stipulation VII to the consulting parties for review and comment.
+The consulting parties will provide comments on the content, design, and other relevant product components within thirty (30) days of receipt of draft materials.
 The City will consider all comments while preparing final versions.